 The Gin.
 The Pink Lady is the ideal cocktail for a little gin experimentation.
 It can work well with the traditional London dry gins like Beefeater and Tanqueray and it is equally delightful with any of the new gins.

-The soft profile of the drink will mix well with almost any gin and each will be an entirely new experience.
+The soft profile of the drink will mix well with almost any gin and each will be an entirely new experience, showcasing the specific gin flavors.

 The Applejack.
 Applejack is an old-fashioned apple brandy that is making a slow and steady comeback.
-It was very popular to use in cocktails like this and if you're a fan of old-timey drinks, it's worth the effort to seek out a good applejack.
+It was very popular to use in classic cocktails like this and it's worth the effort to seek out a good applejack.

 Tip: Laird's is the best-known applejack and it is rather easy to find.

 Small distilleries are often your best source for a quality applejack.
 It's one of the easiest distilled spirits for craft distillers to produce and they often source their apples locally.
-If you're in an apple growing region, look to your local distillery for an apple brandy.
-Hudson Valley Distillers is a perfect example of what you can expect to find.
+Many local distilleries in apple growing regions will have their own locally sourced applejack.
+There are many applejack based cocktails that showcase the distinct flavor of applejack.